In recovery we talk about using prayer and meditation “to improve our conscious contact with a higher power,” as we

 It is not necessary to believe in a metaphysical higher power in order to recover, nor is it necessary to believe that prayer involves communicating with one.
 The concepts and the practice, however, are important.
 We must be able to admit to ourselves that we do not know everything, and that we cannot, in and of ourselves, cause our recovery to happen.
 We require guidance from sources experienced in the practical techniques of recovery — a “higher power” in that context, regardless of what we want to call it.

-Prayer–or if you wish to take the mundane view, self-programming is also necessary.
+Prayer (or, if we wish to take the mundane view, self-programming) is also necessary.
 When we pray, we articulate our problems, wishes and needs.
 If we pray for “knowledge of His will for us and the power to carry that out,” we are in the process putting into words and clarifying to ourselves our current difficulties and concerns.
 Whatever we call it, saying it out loud in complete sentences forces us to organize our thinking and arrange the factors into a reasonably logical order in order to communicate them at all.
 This gives God (if you will) or our subconscious (if you won’t) something to work with, something that all our mental and emotional stewing has not provided.

 It is then necessary, having spoken aloud our current state of affairs, to allow ourselves to receive a reply.
 That’s where meditation comes in.
-Depending on how you look at it, it is either remaining silent so that God has a chance to talk, or so that our subconscious can bring to the surface the results of its labors–in any case, a powerful resource if we can learn to access it.
+Depending on how you look at it, meditation is either remaining silent so that God has a chance to talk, or so that our subconscious can bring to the surface the results of its labors — in any case, a powerful resource if we can learn to access it.